moar-things/moar-profiler/README.md

 data.
 Or just use any old profile viewer like [Chrome Dev Tools][], and it will just ignore the additional information.

+Note that while `moar-profiler` will run on versions of Node.js >= version 4, it can only generate profiles for programs running on versions of Node.js >= version 6.
+The Chrome Dev Tools inspector protocol is not available for Node.js version 4.

 [moar-profile-viewer]: https://moar-things.github.io/moar-profile-viewer/
 [V8 Profiler]: https://chromedevtools.github.io/devtools-protocol/v8/Profiler/
 [Chrome Dev Tools]: doc/node-CDT.md